 APIs allow data to be shared and communicated between different entities.
 The flow of data can be between banks themselves or between banks and other third-party providers.
 Hence, it empowers these entities to leverage on the data and develop personalized products and services to their end users.

-BaaS: Stands for Banking-as-a–Software.
+BaaS: Stands for Banking-as-a–Service.
 Simply, it is another reference for digital banking services.

 Categorized Data: It is the process of grouping data into different categories.
 An example would be using a person’s financial data to access their spending behavior, financial position, and budgeting plans.